Charge-breaking constraints on left-right mixing of stau's: Application

 $x_{2,3}$ are defined by $x_2=F_S/\lambda_D M^2$, $x_3=F_S/\lambda_T M^2$ and $g(x_1)=\frac{2}{5}g(x_3)+\frac{3}{5}g(x_2)$.
 The difference in $\lambda$'s affects the gaugino masses only through the loop function and its effect becomes large in the low-energy MGM model where $F_S\sim M^2$.

 In Fig.~\ref{fig:mgm} we show the prediction of the low-energy MGM model and constraints by (meta-)stability of the vacuum.
 We take $\lambda_D=1.3\lambda_T$ (top), $\lambda_T=\lambda_D$ (middle), $\lambda_T=1.3\lambda_D$ (bottom) and $\max(x_2,x_3)=0.95$.
 These results are obtained using SuSpect \cite{Djouadi:2002ze} with modification for splitting in couplings of messenger.
 In the top and bottom figures the ratio of loop functions is $g(0.95):g(0.95/1.3)=1.14:1$.
 In gauge mediation models current experimental lowerbound on stau mass is 87.4~GeV \cite{Nakamura:2010zz}.
-In the case of $\lambda_T=1.3\lambda_D$, $\tan\beta$ is larger than 60 and the metastability condition gives severer constraint on lower limit of $M_2$ than experimental lowerbound on stau mass gives.
-This is explained as follows.
 In Fig.~\ref{fig:mgm} the magnitude of the $A$-term contributions to $B_{\mu}$ is larger than that of the gaugino contributions.
 If $\lambda_T>\lambda_D$, the gluino mass is smaller than the value that GUT relation is valid.
 Since leading parts in $A$-term contribution is proportional to gluino mass, the decrease in gluino mass enhances the cancellation between two classes of contributions.
 As a result, $B_{\mu}$ becomes smaller at the electroweak scale and larger $\tan\beta$ is predicted.
 Our result is consistent with those in Ref.~\cite{Rattazzi:1996fb}.